Ben Stiller: Comedic work and continued directorial feats

-Over the next two years, Stiller continued with the lackluster box office film Duplex, and cameos in Orange County and Nobody Knows Anything!
+Over the next two years, Stiller continued with a starring role in the film Duplex, and cameos in Orange County and Nobody Knows Anything!
 He has guest-starred on several television shows, including an appearance in an episode of the television series The King of Queens, in a flashback as the father of the character Arthur (played by Jerry Stiller).
 He also made a guest appearance on World Wrestling Entertainment's WWE Raw.

-In 2004, Stiller appeared in six different films, all of which were comedies, and include some of his highest-grossing films: Starsky & Hutch, Envy, DodgeBall: A True Underdog Story, Anchorman: The Legend of Ron Burgundy (in which he had an uncredited cameo), Along Came Polly, and Meet the Fockers.
+In 2004, Stiller appeared in six different films, all of which were comedies, and include some of his highest-grossing films: Starsky & Hutch, Envy (which he co-starred with Jack Black in), Dodgeball: A True Underdog Story, Anchorman: The Legend of Ron Burgundy (in which he had an uncredited cameo), Along Came Polly, and Meet the Fockers.
 While the critical flop Envy only grossed $14.5 million, the most successful film of these was Meet the Fockers, which grossed over $516.6 million worldwide.

 He also made extended guest appearances on Curb Your Enthusiasm and Arrested Development in the same year.
+He appeared on shows such as Friends and Extras, the latter of which earned him a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series nomination.
 In 2005, Stiller appeared in Madagascar, which was his first experience as a voice actor in an animated film.
 Madagascar was a massive worldwide hit, and spawned the sequels Madagascar: Escape 2 Africa in 2008 and Madagascar 3: Europe's Most Wanted in 2012.
 In 2006, Stiller had cameo roles in School for Scoundrels and Tenacious D in The Pick of Destiny; he was executive producer of the latter.
 In December 2006, he had the lead role in Night at the Museum.
 Although not a critical favorite, it earned over $115 million in ten days.
 In 2007, Stiller starred alongside Malin Åkerman in the romantic comedy The Heartbreak Kid.
 The film earned over $100 million worldwide despite receiving mostly negative reviews.